WasabiRaptor/SBQ-NPC-Template/npcs/sbq/Username/Charactername/README.md

 # What to do here

-This `.npctype` file is the most important file of the NPC as it determines all of their dialogue as well as their settings, behavior, vore prefrences, and any uinque scrips they may have.
+This `tenant.npctype` file is the most important file of the NPC as it determines all of their dialogue as well as their settings, behavior, vore prefrences, and any uinque scrips they may have.

+I have also provided `crewmember.npctype` here which is used for if you want them to be recruitable as crew! if not you can delete it and not worry about it, if you do want to use it you need to uncomment a line in `tenant.npctype`'s quest generator graduation parameters.

 ## identity